AmraniCh/amranich.dev/README.md

 This project’s **code** is released under the [MIT License](LICENSE).

-If you wish to use or adapt this project for your own website, please provide **proper attribution** by linking back to [amranich.dev](https://amranich.dev) or mentioning **AmraniCh** as the original author.
-I have put a lot of effort into this project, and I would sincerely appreciate it if you acknowledge that work by giving proper credit.

 If you’re interested in building a similar website or need assistance, feel free to reach out at **contact@amranich.dev**.
 I’ll be happy to help.

 ---